Q3 Web Site Evaluation

 If you would like the articles to be read to you, downloaded to mp3 or

-translated to a different language many of the databases in MeL have t
+translated to a different language many of the databases in MeL have the

-he capability to do so.
-If you see the following next to an article try t
+capability to do so.
+If you see the following next to an article try them out.

 If an article does not have an option to be read aloud use Vozme an